kelu124/echomods/include/ppt_CLA.md

 * Establishing a Canonical (IP-neutral) CLA
 * Submitting the work as part of the _medico-technical_
 * Add a contribution to echopen's board :)

+## Questions to jurist:

+* What is different between assigning copyrights to the project, and granting the _non-exclusive, worldwide, royalty-free patent license_ ?

 ## Read more